danicat/wish-list/README.md

 This list is currently WIP (probably always will be).
 I usually look for japanese consoles and games from all generations between 8-bit and 32-bit.

 Adventure games, simulation, RPGs, fighting and shooters are my favourite ones.
 I usually do not like sports games, but there are a few exceptions.

+The lists below will be constantly updated to reflect what I'm still looking for.

 ### Mega CD (NTSC-J)